 As you can imagine, your baby is experiencing everything for the first time, everything!
 Not just mentally but also physical development and that of his internal organs.

 6 to 7 weeks

-Between 4 to 6 weeks of age, baby will be going through a growth spurt.
+Between 4 to 6 weeks of age, your baby will be going through a growth spurt.

-At bout 8 weeks of age, baby will begin to experience the world in a new way.
+At about 8 weeks of age, your baby will begin to experience the world in a new way.
 They will now be able to recognize patterns not only in the world around them but also in their body.
-You will notice baby is fascinated with shadows or tries to study the details of everything.
+You will notice your baby is fascinated with shadows or tries to study the details of everything.

 They may also spend hours playing with their hands and feet and trying to control them or trying to listen to themselves by making short bursts of sound.

 Any of the above signs signals a mental change happening in your baby.
 Adjusting to the new world is not easy, at first.

 9 Weeks or 2 Months Old to 11 Weeks

 This is still the fourth trimester.
 Don’t watch the clock, your baby is getting used to their new abilities and is learning more.